 • For all ACoAs, our default position is that we will always be abandoned, sooner or later – it’s just a matter of time

-• We look for (A) everywhere, real or imagined.
+• We look for (Ab) everywhere, real or imagined.
 There’s an element of paranoia, which is always based on genuine childhood danger & trauma (Post: ACoAs – Projecting)

 As a result:

-• OR we desperately cling to people (even if it doesn’t show) & we watch them like hawks for any hint of disapproval, anger, lack of attention… which might signal imminent abandonment
+• OR we desperately cling to people (even if it doesn’t show) & we watch them like a hawk for any hint of disapproval, anger, lack of attention… which might signal imminent abandonment

 It turned out that Joe was so preoccupied in his own head he never saw Cici, but she didn’t bother checking it out first – just assumed that it was deliberate & disrespectful.
 Looking at her scathing email, Joe knew this was not the first time she had over-reacted.
 He decided it wasn’t worth arguing about it or justifying himself, again.
 If she couldn’t communicate more reasonably – then so be it.

-Healthy: a responsible reaction from her would have been: “I saw you on the street today & you didn’t say hi.
+Healthy: an appropriate reaction from her would have been: “I saw you on the street today & you didn’t say hi.
 What’s up?”